 The rumpus room over the garage is another gathering spot.
 Window seats were designed with extra-deep cushions for overnight guests.
 A beverage fridge, sink, leather daybed, and plenty of room make the space ideal for movie or game night.
 The wooden ceiling beam and lantern fixture evoke a rustic vibe.
 An antique ladder for hanging towels in the bath was a lucky find at a salvage yard.

-The project was a success, with all team members—including the homeowners—working well together toward their shared vision.
+The project was a success with positive approach, with all team members—including the homeowners—working well together toward their shared vision.
 Which is good, because Paquin and the Hurleys now live three doors apart.
 “They’re great neighbors,” Paquin says.
 “They helped me take this community to the next level.”

 Architectural Design & Construction: Brent Paquin, Paquin Design/Build, Grasonville, Maryland.
 Kitchen & Interior Design: Keira St. Claire, Allied ASID, Anthony Wilder Design/Build, Cabin John, Maryland.
 Landscape Design: Stormy Gibbons-Neff, Chester River Landscaping, Chestertown, Maryland.